wasmCloud/wasmCloud/examples/golang/README.md

 Most examples compile with [TinyGo][tinygo] rather than the Golang compiler proper given that WebAssembly support landed in TinyGo first and is still slightly better supported there.

-## Building individual example actors
+## Building individual example components

-Example actors built in Golang can be compiled similarly to any other wasmcloud project:
+Example components built in Golang can be compiled similarly to any other wasmcloud project:

 ```console
 wash build